 When choosing to buy a shipping container, it’s important to understand the difference between container conditions and grades so that you can be sure you select the right container for your requirements.

-For more detailed information about shipping containers conditions and grades click here.
+For more detailed information about shipping container conditions and grades click here.

 Our most popular container, used general purpose containers have been in heavy-duty shipping service for 5 to 15 years before being “retired.”

-New One Trip shipping containers may have minor dents, dings and scrapes which are a result of normal shipping and handling during their long ocean journey.
+New One Trip shipping containers may have minor dents, dings, and scrapes which are a result of regular shipping and handling during their long ocean journey.

 These new shipping containers are manufactured in Asia and then shipped to our various depots around the world.
 In order to reduce the cost of shipping and provide our customers with the best prices we load these new containers with cargo 1 time.
-This helps us offset the re-positioning costs and allows us to pass on the savings to our customers.
-Hence the name “New One Trip”.
+This helps us offset the re-positioning costs and pass on the savings to our customers.

 Our most popular grade, Wind and Water Tight containers are used shipping containers that are guaranteed not to leak.

-Although they won’t leak, you can expect WWT shipping containers to have original paint, surface rust, dents, and abrasions from heavy-duty shipping service.
+Although they won’t leak, you can expect WWT shipping containers to have original paint, surface rust, dents, and abrasions from heavy-duty shipping services.
 The external appearance might even be ugly for these containers.